Australia ends defense cooperation with Myanmar over coup

 Australian humanitarian aid will be directed away from Myanmar government and government-related entities.
 Instead it will focus on the immediate humanitarian needs of the most vulnerable and poor in Myanmar including the Rohingyas and other ethnic minorities, Payne said.

+“One of the things that I do not want to do, and that Australia does not want to do, is to penalize the people of Myanmar,” Payne said.

-Australia had previously imposed sanctions including an arms embargo and sanctions targeting several individuals.
+Australia had previously imposed sanctions including an arms embargo and sanctions targeting five members of Myanmar’s armed forces.
 These sanctions would continue to be reviewed, Payne said.

-Turnell was detained within weeks of arriving in Myanmar’s biggest city, Yangon, from Australia to take up a job as adviser to Aung San Suu Kyi’s government.
+Turnell was detained within weeks of arriving in Myanmar’s biggest city, Yangon, from Australia to take up a job as adviser to Suu Kyi’s government.

-Australia has also called for the release of Suu Kyi, President Win Myint and others who have been arbitrarily detained since the Feb.
-1 military coup.
+Turnell’s Australian friend and fellow Myanmar expert Monique Skidmore described Australia’s response to the Feb.
+1 military coup as late and “very soft.”

+“The reality is that they have enough money, they have enough weapons, they have enough trade partners with China on their doorstep.
+They don’t need the West,” Skidmore said.